This post will provide several things you can do in Rome during July 2023.

-There are several wonderful Gelato shops located all around the city centre, so you shouldn’t have much trouble finding a place to enjoy this Italian treat.
+There are several wonderful Gelato shops located all around the city center, so you shouldn’t have much trouble finding a place to enjoy this Italian treat.

-You’ll undoubtedly find many popular flavors no matter which shop you choose, but some locations will have very unique and interesting flavor combinations.
+You’ll undoubtedly find many popular flavors no matter which shops you choose, but some locations will have very unique and interesting flavor combinations.

 Go For a Swim

 The summer is a perfect time to go swimming either at the pool or at the beach.
 Thankfully, both of these are options you can consider in Rome.

 There are several hotels in Rome with swimming pools, and you might be able to avoid some pretty big crowds by choosing this option.

 Take a Tour For Kids

 - Colosseum Gladiator Tour

 - Rome: Illuminated Rome Tour for Kids with Gelato & Pizza

 - Family-Friendly Pizza Master Class